davidjairala/Quill/README.md

 ## Usage

-At this point it's pretty similar to the [Kaminari gem](https://github.com/amatsuda/kaminari), on which this project is based and inspired by.
+At this point it's pretty similar to the [Kaminari gem](https://github.com/amatsuda/kaminari), on which this project is based on and inspired by.

     User.qpage(1)
     User.qpage(2)
     User.qpage(1).next_page?
     User.qpage(2).previous_page?

+To display the pagination links:

+    <%= qpaginate(@users) %>

 You can set up the following configuration options: